-A. Purchasing require capital that may be better utilized in other areas of your business.
+A. Purchasing requires capital that may be better utilized in other areas of your business.

 B. If you purchase 40’s, the next project may require 50’s or only 20’s.

-C. If you purchase, you can avoid the hassle of charges for reconditioning, liquidation, etc., but these cost will still exist and depending on your accounting system, you just won’t be aware of them.
+C. If you purchase, you can avoid the hassle of charges for reconditioning, liquidation, etc., but these costs will still exist, and depending on your accounting system, you just won’t be aware of them.

 • Make sure you know what lengths supplier will put back into their inventory.
-Example, if you rent 40′, will they accept 30′ or 25′ back?
+For example, if you rent 40′, will they accept 30′ or 25′ back?
 If it’s not In the agreement or you didn’t read agreement, it could cause problems at end of the rental.

 • Manufacturers are continually designing wider, deeper sheets, which do save time and handling in installation on permanent installations… But… these wider, deeper sections may not hold up as well in stiffer, more difficult soils.
 A smaller more compact section or thicker section may be more effective.

 • VERY IMPORTANT!
 Four corners may be required for many cofferdams, but forcing corners and adjacent sheets to grade has caused as much damage as any other condition I know of.
 Four corners require an exact degree of accuracy and experience to install.
 If cofferdam is being used basically for shoring, use as few Corners as necessary or none at all.
 Butting up one wall of cofferdam against another can still prevent a lot of water infiltration.